zoekirsh/programming-univbasics-4-nested-hashes-lab-sfo01-seng-ft-111620/README.md

 ## Conclusion

-Adding and updating data in a nested hash is just like adding and updating a normal hash.
+Adding and updating data in a nested hash is just like adding and updating an ordinary hash.
 If we know the structure, it is just a matter of using the right combination of keys.

 As we see examples of more complex data structures, we'll start to encounter